michaeldozark/gravityforms-exponents/README.md

 ### Using FTP

-2. Upload the entire `gravity-forms-exponents` folder to the `/wp-content/plugins/` directory.
+2. Upload the entire `gravityforms-exponents` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.